Study Tips & Tools

 click here for the whole list

-1. Know your learning style—how you learn best.
+1. Know your learning style—a path to understanding how you learn best.
+Starting with your preferred style, you can develop skills of metacognition—”thinking about how you think” to learn effectively.
 Do you learn best by hearing it, seeing it, feeling it, reading about it?
-Then tailor your learning activities to suit your style—it'll be faster and more fun
+Then start there and investigate what works best for your own learning.

 3. Draw a picture of each concept—if you can map it out visually, you’ve gained significant understanding of the concept.

 4. Approach your course as if it were a foreign language course: study the new “foreign” words first, then use your new vocabulary to build an understanding of concepts

 5. Keep a running concept list for each new concept that you learn.
 Many concepts show up time and again in a course . . . often with new connections to other concepts.
 If you keep a list handy for each separate concept and add to it throughout the course, you’ll learn it a lot more easily!

 6. Form a study group!
 Nothing works better than pooling your efforts and interacting with other students in your class.
 Make sure you meet weekly, not only just before a test.